matthumphreys/top-cat/README.md

 top-cat
 =======

-Calculate the probability that a user will click a post with a particular category
+Calculate the probability that a user will click a post with a particular category.

-This project contains an HTML demo (in the html folder) and a Java library (in the java folder).
+To see what it does view the [HTML demo](tree/master/html) (in the html folder).

-More detail to follow soon!
+For the [Java micro-library](tree/master/src/main) view the src folder.
+The tests (src/test) serve as examples.